-• 3 credits (2 lecture/2 laboratory) A theoretical study of basic carburetion and computer command control systems with emphasis on the operation and service of fuel management sensors, air management systems, circuit study, and a brief review of basic electrical HEI, EST and Hall Effect Ignition Systems and logical trouble-shooting and maintenance procedures.
+A theoretical study of basic carburetion and computer command control systems with emphasis on the operation and service of fuel management sensors, air management systems, circuit study, and a brief review of basic electrical HEI, EST and Hall Effect Ignition Systems and logical trouble-shooting and maintenance procedures.

-AUT 117 Specialized Electronics Training
+Specialized Electronics Training

-• 3 credits (2 lecture/2 laboratory) This introductory course will cover the principles of automotive electronics and automotive electrical systems.
+This introductory course will cover the principles of automotive electronics and automotive electrical systems.
 It will provide the student with theoretical and practical experiences necessary to fully understand the tools, equipment and measurements necessary for future study in the automotive field.